kellyhpark/Structure-Detection/README.md

 ```

 ### Before Fine-tuning DETR
-As fine-tuning cannot be run without a GPU, the finetune_detr.ipynb notebook **must** be run on Google Colab or a PC with a GPU.
+As fine-tuning cannot be run without a GPU, the finetune_detr.ipynb notebook **must** be run on [Google Colab](https://colab.google/) or a PC with a GPU.
 Running the notebook on Google Colab may be done by downloading the finetuning notebook and uploading.
 If running the notebook on a PC with a GPU, additional steps listed within the notebook.

 When prompted to do so within the notebook, please upload the image training and validation data to their respective directories.
 Training images are denoted by all image names that do not begin with 'kevin_'.
 Validation images are characterized by images beginning with 'kevin_'.

-Additionally locate the custom_train.json and custom_val.json files in the 'annotation' directory and upload/move accordingly as instructued in the notebook.
+Additionally locate the custom_train.json and custom_val.json files in the 'annotation' directory and upload/move accordingly as instructed in the notebook.

 # Project Structure